 Saffron water requirement is low, and we usually irrigate saffron farms just four times during the growing season of the saffron farms.
 The first time should be done in October.
 This irrigation must be done deep and entirely and just before the first autumn rain.

 The second time is done after harvesting saffron by combining fertilization (ZAJ water).

-The third time in January and the fourth saffron Irrigation can be ignored in the rain full times.
+The third time is in January and the fourth saffron Irrigation can be ignored in rainy full times.
 The process of saffron irrigation has some details that you should know if you want to read complete instructions in this post; saffron irrigation

 Time of First Irrigation

 This is important when you do your first irrigation and can affect your harvesting process in two aspects.
-The first irrigation is one of the main factors in starting the growing season along with the temperature.
+First irrigation is one of the main factors in starting the growing season along with the temperature.

 Decrease in temperature and increasing humidity are the two factors of starting the saffron growth season and we can regulate them to obtain the most productivity.
 Irrigation at the right time can lead to the late growth of saffron leaves and this will facilitate the process of saffron harvest.

 Also, we can manage the big farms by regulating the first irrigation time.
 Sometimes we have a big farm and we can’t manage its harvesting process, in this condition, we can do some tricks in order to create a distance at the time of flowering in two parts of the field and thus reduce the workload of the field at a certain time.